• Home

 Vegetarian Sausage Salad with Paprika Dressing

-This salad is a marriage between my farmer's market girlie aesthetic and my general love of all things pre-made vegetarian sausage.
+This salad is a marriage between my farmer's market girlie aesthetic and my general love for pre-made vegetarian sausage.
 Because truly NOTHING beats a pan fried, crispy vegetarian sausage tossed in with fresh vegetables and herbs.
 The garlicky, paprika dressing is just a bonus here, letting all the ingredients in this salad truly shine.

 Check out this recipe